joaotavora/beardbolt/README.md

   assembly with `c++filt`.

 * `beardbolt-execute`: If non-nil, run the resulting program in the compilation buffer.
 If a string, run with these arguments.
-If t runs without arguments.
+If `t`, runs without arguments.

 * `beardbolt-ccj-extra-flags`: A string of extra compilation flags to